 - Guided imagery: Start by imagining yourself in a beautiful place of your choosing, and proceed by imagining everything around you – imagine in as much detail as you can the sights, sounds, smells, tastes, and physical properties of wherever you imagine yourself to be.

 Meditation can be an important component in your efforts to manage anxiety.
-Meeting with a therapist to explore factors contributing to your anxiety and other effective strategies for managing it could be another important component.
-If you suffer from anxiety, know that help is available.
+Exploring factors contributing to your anxiety and other effective strategies for managing it could be another important component.